Rishabkashyap14/Rishabkashyap14/README.md

 ## Hello there Coders!! 👋

-#### My Name is Rishab, and I am a graduate student in Computer Science.
+#### My Name is Rishab, and I am a graduate student in Computer Science at Arizona State University.
 I love programming and learning new concepts in my field of interest!

 ---
 -  🔭 __My Current interests include:__